gitan12/Predicting_Insurance_Premium/README.md

 By executing this line of code, we're essentially bringing our dataset into our Python environment, allowing us to manipulate, analyze, and visualize the data using the powerful tools provided by the Pandas library.

 ### C. Data Exploration
-We explore the dataset to understand its structure and check for any missing values.

 ```python
 print(df.head())